-The side part is versatile and timeless and can be styled in a variety of ways.
+The side part is versatile and timeless and can be styled in various ways.
 It can suit most hair textures and lengths and can create a smart and stylish appearance.
 You can opt for a side part with a quiff for boys who like looks with volume and want to keep some length on the top.
 A quiff is brushed upwards and backward and can be done on long or short hair, depending on how dramatic you want it to be.
 When paired with a side part, it creates a more professional appearance but is still trendy.
 The taper fade haircut gives an edge and makes it appear youthful.

 12. Blowout with Taper Fade

-A blowout haircut with a taper fade is a very dapper look for a young man.
-A blowout can help create volume but can be styled in several ways for a messy and unstructured appearance or something sleeker.
+A blowout haircut with a taper fade is a dapper look for a young man.
+A blowout can help create volume but can be styled in several ways for a messy and unstructured appearance or sleeker.
 The taper fade haircut has a sleek and polished look, with hair on the back and sides gradually decreasing in length from the top of the head downwards.
 For a more subtle approach, opt for a low taper fade which creates less contrast.

 The mop is a hairstyle that The Beatles member Paul McCartney popularized in the 60s.
-It is now enjoying a resurgence of popularity.
+It is now enjoying a resurgence in popularity.
 Stars like Justin Bieber (in his younger years) have sported a mop, and it looks great when it has a disheveled or messy appearance.
-To try out this look, you need medium-length hair around 3 to 5 inches covering the forehead and the ears.
+To try out this look, you need medium-length hair, around 3 to 5 inches covering the forehead and the ears.
 There is also a fringe on the forehead, which can be parted.
 The overall look is laidback and carefree, yet incredibly attractive.

 14. Burst Fade

 The burst fade is a popular addition to many hairstyles because it is incredibly versatile.
-It can be worn on hair of various lengths, styles, and textures and paired with classic cuts like the Caesar or edgy looks like a mohawk or faux hawk.
+It can be worn on the hair of various lengths, styles, and textures and paired with classic cuts like the Caesar cut or edgy looks like a mohawk or faux hawk.
 The fade is defined by its semi-circular appearance, as it tapers around the ear and the back of the head.
 It is left longer at the neck.
 It is easy to wear and modern.

 15. Mohawk with Skin Fade

 A mohawk is undoubtedly one of the most daring haircuts for boys.
 It is bold, demands attention, and is probably not school-approved, but does that matter?
-No. it is the perfect option for the summer holidays, or if you want to express yourself.
+No. it is the perfect option for the summer holidays or if you want to express yourself.
 There is a reason this is a look that has been around for decades.
 Pairing it with a skin fade makes it even more noticeable because the hair is faded on the sides of the head down to the skin, leaving just a long strip of hair in the middle.